AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 https://cdn.acedata.cloud/v014oc.png an illustration of a car parked on the beach --iw 2
 ```

-As we can see, the beginning of our prompt is an HTTPS image link, followed by a space, and then the prompt text content.
+As can be seen, the beginning of our prompt is an HTTPS image link, followed by a space, and then the prompt text content.
 Here we also used some additional advanced parameters, such as `—iw 2` to adjust the weight of the image.

 We can pass the above content as a whole to the `prompt` field, as shown: